SwissDataScienceCenter/renku-design-docs/rfcs/012-session-persistence/012-session-persistence.md

 ### TL;DR of the Technical Proposal

-1. Rely on Permanent Volumes for saving session state
+1. Rely on Permanent Volumes for saving session state.
-2. On session shutdown, transition the session pod to a minimal state with PV and helper containers to communicate about, and change the state of the repo on-disk
+2. On session shutdown, transition the session pod to a minimal state with PV and helper containers to communicate about, and change the state of the repo on-disk.
-3. On session launch, check if an existing PV for the project/user exists - if yes, compare the requested state with the state on disk and inform the user about a potential mismatch
+3. On session launch, check if an existing PV for the project/user exists - if yes, compare the requested state with the state on disk and inform the user about a potential mismatch.

 ## Technical Details